"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

 Actually, the following picture takes place.
 As it was noted in Ref. \cite{David3}, Higgs BPS monopole solutions disappear at the origin of coordinates (in its infinitesimal neighbourhood of the effective radius $\epsilon$).
 In this situation the continuous and smooth prolongation of Higgs vacuum BPS monopole solutions with appropriate Higgs modes $ \Phi_a^{(n)}$ \cite{Al.S.}, (\ref{Higgs-teta}), seems to be quite natural.
 It is controlled by the proper choice of $\phi(\rho)$.

 It is just the way solving the above discussed problem how to co-ordinate the "colinearity condition" (\ref{colin}) \cite{Pervush1} (reflecting the superfluid nature of the Minkowskian BPS monopole vacuum suffered the Dirac fundamental quantization \cite{Dir}) with collective solid rotations inside this vacuum.
 Really, Higgs (vacuum) modes $ \Phi_a^{(n)}$, (\ref{Higgs-teta}), refer to the {\it rigid} axial symmetries group $G_1$ \cite{Al.S.}.
-This group, in turn, compensates {\it local} rotations of the vacuum (YM-Higgs) configuration $(\Phi_a^{(n)},A_\mu^a)$ around the axis $z$ (just such rotations are apprehended as rectilinear vortices).
+This group, in turn, compensates {\it local} rotations of the vacuum (YM-Higgs) configuration $(\Phi_a^{(n)},A_\mu^a)$ around the axis $z$.
 On the other hand, this vacuum (YM-Higgs) configuration can be linked, in a continuous and smooth wise in its "Higgs" part, to Higgs vacuum BPS monopoles, disappearing at the origin of coordinates \cite{David3}.
 By that two things are ensured.
-Firstly, the continuity (and smoothness) achieved now for Higgs vacuum solutions, "legalizes" collective solid rotations inside the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \cite{Dir} (as a sign of thread topological defects inside the appropriate vacuum manifold $R_{\rm YM}$) over the infinitely narrow cylinder of the effective diameter $\epsilon$ along the axis $z$.
+Firstly, the continuity (and smoothness) achieved now for Higgs vacuum solutions, "legalizes" collective solid rotations inside the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \cite{Dir} (as a sign of thread topological defects inside the appropriate vacuum manifold $R_{\rm YM}$) within the $\epsilon$-neighbourhood of the origin of coordinates.
 These rotations are described correctly by the action functional (\ref{rot}) \cite{David2}.
 Secondly, simultaneously, the Gauss law constraint (\ref{homo}) and the "colinearity condition" (\ref{colin}) are satisfied outward of this infinitesimal region with smooth vacuum "electric" monopoles (\ref {el.m}).
-On the other hand, being a continuous and smooth value now, $< \Phi^{(0)}>^2$ (with all its Gribov copies $< \Phi^{(n)}>^2$; see e.g. \cite{rem2}) cannot be considered as an order parameter in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac since alike order parameter would suffer singularities in coordinate points where vortices (thread topological defects) are located inside the vacuum manifold $R_{\rm YM}$ (cf. our above discussion \cite{Nels} about quantum vortices in a liquid helium II specimen).

-Thus $<B^2>\sim <D~ \Phi^{(n)}>^2$ \cite{Al.S.} rather than $< \Phi^{(n)}>^2$ serves as an order parameter in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac.
-It is the specific of the first-order phase transition occuring in that model and involving the discrete vacuum geometry (\ref{RYM}).
-This distinguishes it from the Minkowskian Higgs models involving the continuous $\sim S^2$ vacuum geometry, where just the ``Higgs'' vacuum expectation value $< \Phi>^2$ serves as the order parameter.
-Note that also in the ``classical''Minkowskian (YM-Higgs) model with vacuum BPS monopoles \cite{rem1,Al.S.,BPS,Gold}, involving the ``continuous'' $\sim S^2$ vacuum geometry and in which only the second-order phase transition occurs, $<B^2>$ can serve as an order parameter, but now side by side with $<\Phi^2>$.